syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 File attachment annotation contains reference to a file that typically is embedded in the PDF file.

-The below code snippet explains how to add a file attachment annotation in a PDF document.
+The following code example explains how to add a file attachment annotation in a PDF document.

 {% highlight c# %}
 [C#]

-//Create a new PDF Document.
+//Creates a new PDF Document.

 PdfDocument document = new PdfDocument();

-//Create a new page
+//Creates a new page

 PdfPage page = document.Pages.Add();

-//Create a new rectangle
+//Creates a new rectangle

 RectangleF attachmentRectangle = new RectangleF(10, 40, 30, 30);

-//Create a new attachment annotation.
+//Creates a new attachment annotation.

 PdfAttachmentAnnotation attachmentAnnotation = new PdfAttachmentAnnotation(attachmentRectangle, @"logo.png");

-//Set the attachment icon to attachment annotation.
+//Sets the attachment icon to attachment annotation.

 attachmentAnnotation.Icon = PdfAttachmentIcon.PushPin;

-//Add this annotation to a new page.
+//Adds this annotation to a new page.

 page.Annotations.Add(attachmentAnnotation);

-//Save the document to disk.
+//Saves the document to disk.

 document.Save("AttachmentAnnotation.pdf");